-I also assisted Buakhao in preparing a request to remain in the suit, but she was in Thailand making coordination more difficult and I forgot that she does not have experience with clerical work.
-Her signed copy signed copy of the current Amended Complaint (ECF 29) with her physical signature on page 56 was filed on 7 Apr 2025 as ECF 66.
+I also assisted Buakhao in preparing a request to remain in the suit, but she was in Thailand making coordination more difficult and I forgot that she does not have significant clerical experience.
+Her signed copy of the current Amended Complaint (ECF 29) has her physical signature on page 56 and was filed on 7 Apr 2025 as ECF 66.
 I was not able to print and mail the papers for Buakhao as she was in Thailand so that other papers we wanted to include with original signatures did not get in the packet mailed to the court.

-Attached as ECF 67-4 is an unsigned electronic copy of Buakhao's request for assistance listing her experiences and the relief that is most important to her.
-The signature page for that document was included as in ECF 66 as page 60.
+ECF 67-4 is an unsigned electronic copy of Buakhao's request for assistance listing her experiences and the relief that is most important to her.
+The signature page for that document was included in ECF 66 as page 60.